mtsoleimani/cassandana/README.md

 # How to install
 Cassandana is cross-platform, which could be deployed on Linux, FreeBSD, Mac and Windows.
-I

 ## Build From Source
 Download source code from GitHub by following command: